nanego/redmine_second_wiki/README.md

 ## Redmine Second-Wiki, aka Documentation plugin

 This plugin adds a second wiki module to projects.
-The new tab is named Documentation, and has its own permissions, allowing you to split the wiki and provide different level of documentation to different groups of users.
+The new module is called Documentation.
+It has its own permissions, allowing you to split the wiki and provide different levels of documentation to different groups of users.

 ## Test status